 When you travel during the holidays it’s hard to get into the holiday spirit.
 Get yourself and your travelling companions into the mood by decorating your RV.
 You’ll be amazed what a little garland and a few strands of blinking lights will do to make your trip and RV feel more festive.

 Space in an RV is precious and there is no need to haul gifts for everyone from your niece Natalie to your friend Janice with you during your whole trip.
-Make a shopping stop close to your destination, or better yet get everyone what they really want: gift cards.
+During your holiday RV road trip you can make a shopping stop close to your destination, or better yet get everyone what they really want: gift cards.

 Outdoor recreation stores are great places to get gifts for almost everyone on your list; you can get camping supplies for your fellow RVers, sports equipment or games for the kids on your list and cozy winter gear for everyone else.